gbv/login-server/README.md

 ]
 ```

 The URL should be accessible because the interface will link to it.
-A session is associated with an application if its referrer URL contains the application's `url`.
+A session is associated with an application if its referrer URL start with the application's `url`.
 Applications will be checked from top to bottom, so you should order it from most specific URL to least specific URL (see example above).

 ## Usage
 ```bash